AdobeDocs/experience-manager-cloud-service.zh-Hans/help/forms/document-generation-afp-api.md

 >[!NOTE]
 >
 > * If any bundle is inactive, resolve dependency issues or reinstall manually.
-> * To enable AFP generation, the `FT_FORMS-17887` toggle configurations must be set in AEM configuration manager.-->
+> * To enable AFP generation, the `FT_FORMS-17887` toggle configurations must be set in AEM configuration manager.
+ -->

 ## AFP生成API